What is a group hearing?

 - please attend the group hearing at the date and time given in the invitation

-- a group hearing can last up to 2 hours, but the length of the hearing will vary, dependent on how many appellants are present.
+- a group hearing can last up to two hours, but the length of the hearing will vary, dependent on how many appellants are present.
 Please ensure you arrive on time and are able to stay for the full hearing

 - the representative of the admission authority (the presenting officer) will then be asked to present the case for the school.
-This should include an explanation of how the allocation of places up to the published admission number of the school was carried out, the oversubscription criteria, number of places allocated in each criteria and how home to school distance was measured etc. There will also be information about the school’s physical capacity and resources and all the things the school wants to say to explain why it believes the admission of further children would breach the infant class size limit and that there are no measures it could take to avoid this without “prejudicing” the provision of efficient education, or the efficient use of resources in the school
+This should include an explanation of how the allocation of places up to the published admission number of the school was carried out, the oversubscription criteria, number of places allocated in each criteria and how home to school distance was measured, and so on.
+There will also be information about the school’s physical capacity and resources and all the things the school wants to say to explain why it believes the admission of further children would breach the infant class size limit and that there are no measures it could take to avoid this without “prejudicing” the provision of efficient education, or the efficient use of resources in the school

 - at the end of the admission authority’s presentation, the admission appeal panel members and all the appellants will then be able to ask any questions they wish of the presenting officer, regarding the school’s case.
 Please note details of your individual child’s case should not be raised or discussed in this part of the appeal hearing